 7. Alvarez O.M., Mertz P.M., Eaglstein W.H.
 Benzoyl peroxide and epidermal wound healing.
 Arch.
 Dermatol.
 1983;119:222–225.

 8. Sagransky M., Yentzer B.A., Feldman S.R.
-Benzoyl peroxide: A review of its current use in the treatment of acne vulgaris.
+Benzoyl peroxide: A review of its current use in treating acne vulgaris.
 Expert Opin.
 Pharmacother.
 2009;10:2555–2562.

 9. Burkhart C.G., Burkhart C.N.
 The chemistry and synergy of benzoyl peroxide with clindamycin.
 Br.
 J. Dermatol.
 2008;159:480–481.